Princess Meghan Markle: ‘Suits’ Co-star Alludes To Her Future Royal Status

 — TIME (@TIME) January 18, 2017

-[Feature Image by Darren McCollester/Getty Images for REEBOK]
+[Featured Image by Darren McCollester/Getty Images for REEBOK]